anupli/running-ng/docs/src/install.md

 # Installation
-`pip install --user -U running-ng`
+`pip3 install --user -U running-ng`

+The base configuration files can be usually be found in paths like `~/.local/lib/python3.6/site-packages/running/config/base`.
+The exact path might differ depending on your Python version, etc.

 ## Adding `running` to `PATH`
 You will need to add the folder where `running` is installed to your `PATH`.